Petrevene

-Historical records of the settlement date back from the early 15th century, during the Ottoman Empire, although evidence from the surrounding areas indicate the area was likely settled much earlier.
+Historical records of the settlement date back to the early 15th century, during the Ottoman Empire, although evidence from the surrounding areas indicate the area was likely settled much earlier.
 Historically, it has been an important part of the marble trade, and is notable for its long history of shifting Pomak Muslim and Christian village populations and tensions.

 It known for its local festival, Watermelon Day – a longstanding and popular local tradition dating back to 1936.
 The local economy is based around small farming, particularly cattle, and services to traffic from the local high road.